🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 I shrugged.
 “Some people collect stamps.
 I collect grudges…because he was right, and I hated that he saw through me.”

-After they left, Seth finished sweeping and escaped.
+After they left, Seth finished cleaning and escaped.

 Closing for the day, I stared at my workbench, which resembled a mad scientist’s lab, with its dozens of labeled jars, tools, and stack of notebooks full of formulas and crossed-out corrections.
 The afternoon light was already fading, but I could still finalize this batch.